cainky/midigen/CONTRIBUTING.md

-# Contributing to MusicPy
+# Contributing to MidiGen

-Thank you for your interest in contributing to MusicPy!
+Thank you for your interest in contributing to MidiGen!
 Whether it's reporting bugs, discussing improvements, proposing new features, or writing and reviewing code, your contributions are welcome.

 ## Getting Started